zebooka/ipatool-mass/README.md

 ## Usage

+### Searching for applications bundle IDs

+Use command `ipatool search "QUERY" --format json | jq` for searching required application by QUERY keywords.
+`jq` application is used here only for formatting purpose.
+Now, when you known app's bundle ID you can add it to a text file.

+###

 Form a files with list of bundles you want to download.
 See `example.txt`.
 Each line consists of bundle id and search term.
 A bundle id is a sort of namespace of an app.
 To search for it, you can use `ipatool search`.
 As current version (`2.1.*`) of `ipatool` does not allow reading information about app by bundle, we need to use search term for finding recent